Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/coordSystemBuilder.md

 1. Write a subclass that extends `ucar.nc2.internal.dataset.CoordSystemBuilder`
 2. Add the class to your classpath.
 3. From your application, call `ucar.nc2.dataset.CoordSystemFactory.registerConvention( String conventionName, Class c)`.
    This is called "plugging in" your code at runtime.
+For more information, see the [runtime loading](runtime_loading.html) tutorial.
 4. Open the dataset in enhanced mode, e.g. by calling

 {% capture rmd %}